DUI Guide: Plea Bargain

 For those faced with DUI charges, accepting or not accepting a DUI plea bargain should be based on the defendant’s willingness to accept or reject risk.
 Plea bargains are a way in which your future is negotiated in a court of law.
 If you are willing to risk the maximum penalties for a DUI violation by going to trial, then a plea bargain is not for you.
 You should only accept a plea bargain if you and your attorney feel that there is not a very good chance of convincing a jury that you were not driving under the influence or the prosecution is not willing to accept a favorable plea bargain.
 It is very difficult to determine whether or not a plea bargain is good enough without skilled legal representation.
 Circumstances may exist that can be used to pressure the prosecution into providing a better deal.

 For example, breathalyzers that detect blood alcohol content are commonly used to detect a person’s level of alcohol intoxication during a DUI investigation.
 The effectiveness and accuracy of a breathalyzer can be easily compromised by the person who is operating the breathalyzer or by the manufacturer.
-If the prosecution is trying to convict a person whose BAC was barely more than that allowed by California (0.08%), there is a very high likelihood that a skilled DUI attorney will be able to convince a jury that it was possible for the breathalyzer to have produced a false reading.
+If the prosecution is trying to convict a person whose BAC was barely more than that allowed by Orange County (0.08%), there is a very high likelihood that a skilled DUI attorney will be able to convince a jury that it was possible for the breathalyzer to have produced a false reading.
 This would make the prosecution’s chances of convicting you significantly less likely, giving you more negotiating power to obtain a favorable plea bargain.

 Is My Plea Bargain the Best it Can Be?